The Secret Sisters: 2020: Saturn Return

 Carlile and the Hanseroth twins again produced the sisters' fourth album, Saturn Return, which was released on February 28, 2020.
 As with their previous record, You Don't Own Me Anymore, the tracks for Saturn Return were recorded at Brandi Carlile's home studio near Seattle.
 Between the completion of the album's recording in early 2019 and its release in February 2020, both Laura and Lydia gave birth to children; as Lydia stated in an interview with Rolling Stone, "The songs on this record will always feel like that lucky photo you accidentally capture, at just the right moment, in just the right light... because it forever documented us as the women we were before the page turned into a new chapter — motherhood, adulthood, grown-up grief, career identity, cultural identity, lifelong love."
 Rolling Stone praised Saturn Return as a "stunning country-soul opus" and gave the album a four-star review.
 American Songwriter also gave the album 4/5 stars, describing Saturn Return as "simply stellar" and "beautifully conceived, often introspective but never insular rootsy folk and pop."

+2024: Mind, Man, Medicine

+The Secret Sisters' fifth studio album, Mind, Man, Medicine was released on March 29, 2024.
+It was co-produced by the Secret Sisters, John Paul White, and Ben Tanner, and was primarily recorded at FAME Studios in Muscle Shoals, Alabama.